Content table

 Packed with omega-3 fatty acids, fiber, and antioxidants, flaxseeds are super easy to incorporate into your diet too.

-Dietary estrogens can play a pretty helpful role in easing some of the symptoms that come with hormonal shifts (like during menopause or other times of hormone fluctuations).
+Dietary estrogens can help ease some of the symptoms that come with hormonal shifts (like during menopause, menstruation, pregnancy, or other times of hormonal fluctuations).

 What do the studies say?

-Estrogen shows promise for dietary estrogens helping with menopausal symptoms.
-It improves mood in post-menopausal women without clinical depression.
+Estrogen shows promise for helping with menopausal symptoms.
+It improves mood in post-menopausal women and helps prevent clinical depression.

 So next time you’re tosing some tofu or sprinkling flaxseeds on your smoothie, know you’re giving your body a little estrogen love!